 Zarak, still oh so calmly: "We shall see, Galvatron.
 We shall see..."

-Total Drama Island: Ezekiel appears in the equivalent of four episodes of season one, barely spoke and was voted off first.
+- Total Drama Island: Ezekiel appears in the equivalent of four episodes of season one, barely spoke and after sending Women's Lib back about a century by being sexist to women, he was voted off first.
 In season two he appears more frequently, but only in the Aftermath episodes, and he talks even less.
 He comes back for season three, but is voted off first again - he appears in a few later episodes, but is no longer fully human for some reason, and ceases talking entirely.
-He was a very flat character; his main traits were being stubborn, having almost no social skills, and accidentally offending everyone.
-And to make him qualify for this trope even further, events in the finale episode of World Tour quite strongly suggest that he has now been killed.
+This is how he has been for the rest of the series up to this point.
+He was a very flat character; his main traits were being stubborn, having almost no social skills, and accidentally offending everyone, specifically women.

 - And as of season 4 Staci shared the same fate as Ezekiel did in season 1, due to her annoyance towards her team (Although Ezekiel was voted off in episode 2 of season 1, due to episode 1 ending on a Cliffhanger).
 The difference is that she got flung over.

 - And as of the first two Pahkitew Island episodes, both Beardo and Leonard shared the same fate as the two, making this a borderline example of Black Dudes Gets Eliminated First.

 - Several characters in Animals Of Farthing Wood were only around for 1 season or a few episodes before they were killed off.
 A few such examples are the Pheasants, Dreamer, Bounder, the baby field mice, and the Newts.

 - The second Blue Beetle, Ted Kord, dies via flashback in the Batman: The Brave and the Bold episode "Fall of the Blue Beetle!"
 His Heroic Sacrifice was awesome, but it's sad that he had to die in his first animated appearance...